kyma-project/telemetry-manager/docs/user/integration/loki/README.md

 ## Preparation

-1. Export your Namespace as a variable.
-Replace the `{NAMESPACE}` placeholder in the following command and run it:
+1. Export your Namespace as a variable with following command:

     ```bash
-    export K8S_NAMESPACE="{NAMESPACE}"
+    export K8S_NAMESPACE="loki"
     ```

 2. Export the Helm release names that you want to use.
 It can be any name, but be aware that all resources in the cluster will be prefixed with that name.
 Run the following command: